puppetlabs/net_http_unix/README.md

 # Net::HTTP::Unix

-This gem is a wrapper around Ruby's `Net::HTTP` interface that provides support for unix domain clients.
+This gem is a small wrapper around Ruby's `Net::HTTP` interface that provides support for unix domain sockets.
 If you need to issue HTTP requests to a HTTP server listening on a local unix domain socket then this library is for you.

 ## Installation